kaepek/spwm-motor-control/speed-control/closed-loop/AS5147P/teensy40/README.md

     - `MOTOR_CONFIG_NUMBER_OF_POLES`
 2. Load a configured `ESC sinusoidal` program onto the Teensy 4.0 microcontroller.
 3. `cd` to the `./[spwm-root-directory]`
-4. Optionally run a realtime graph to observe the anti cogging program's influence over the ESC: `kaepek-io-graph -a localhost -p 9002 -c ./lib/speed-control/graph_configs/control_kalman_hz_by_encoder_step.json`
+4. Optionally run a realtime graph to observe the anti cogging program's influence over the ESC: `kaepek-io-graph -a localhost -p 9002 -c ./lib/speed-control/graph_configs/control_kalman_hz_by_encoder_step.json` also one could run the rotation stats analyser with the following command `node ./dist/lib/speed-control/programs/rotation-stats.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_by_time.json`
-5. Run the director: `kaepek-io-director -i keyboard network=localhost,9000,udp dualshock -c start stop thrustui16 directionui8 reset -p serial console -o network=localhost,9001,udp network=localhost,9002,udp`
+5. Run the director: `kaepek-io-director -i keyboard network=localhost,9000,udp dualshock -c start stop thrustui16 directionui8 reset -p serial console -o network=localhost,9001,udp network=localhost,9002,udp network=localhost,9003,udp`
 6. Run the anti-cogging program: `node ./dist/lib/speed-control/programs/anti-cogging-calibration.js --input_config_file ./lib/speed-control/graph_configs/control_kalman_hz_by_time.json --angular_compression_ratio <angular-compression-ratio> --output_data_file ./calibration-data/<anti-cogging-output-file-name>.json`
     - You need to replace `<anti-cogging-output-file-name>` with a suitable name, perhaps if using a `tarot-4006` motor the following would be suitable `tarot-4006-esc-sinusoidal-ac.json`
     - `--angular_steps` defaults to `16384` so this is optional when using a AS5147P encoder.